aherbert/gdsc-smlm/docs/analysis_plugins.rst

     The mean of the raw data is plotted with bars representing standard error of the mean.
 The best fit line is shown in magenta.

-.. index:: jump distance histogram
+..
+  No index

-Jump distance histogram
+Jump Distance Histogram
 ^^^^^^^^^^^^^^^^^^^^^^^

 The plugin produces a cumulative probability histogram of the jump distance (see :numref:`Figure %s <fig_trace_diffusion_jump_distance_cumul_histogram>`).
 The best fit for a single species model will be shown in magenta.
 Any significant deviations of the histogram line from the single species fit are indicative of a multi-species population.
 If a multiple species model has a better fit than the single species model then it will be plotted in yellow.